stephenkati/Unsplash-Image-Hub/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+- Contributions, issues, and feature requests are welcome!

-- I am very grateful to [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) for the design I used.

 - Feel free to check the [issues page](https://github.com/stephenkati/Unsplash-Image-Hub/issues).